leo0514/vpc-on-classic-network/getting-started.md

 ## Before you begin

- * **User Permissions**: Be sure that your user has sufficient permissions to create and manage resources in your VPC.
+ * **User permissions**: Be sure that your user has sufficient permissions to create and manage resources in your VPC.
 For a list of required permissions, see [Granting permissions needed for VPC users](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources).

 ## Use the UI, CLI, or REST API to provision VPC Network Resources